 Still, recent gambling expansion efforts in the state have been fairly successful, as casino resorts now dot the landscape in cities like Cripple Creek, Black Hawk, and Central City.
 With the CGA on board, it seems as if Colorado would quickly jump on board as other states roll out products – if they don’t end up taking the lead themselves.

-Colorado Gambling Facts
+Colorado Poker Facts

-Does Colorado Offer any Regulated Online Gambling?
+Does Colorado Offer any Regulated Online Poker?

 While there are regulated poker rooms accepting players from Colorado, the state of Colorado does not regulate any online gambling sites or offer any licenses for online poker sites in CO and so on.
 It does seem likely that Colorado will regulate some form of online gambling in the near future (most likely poker).
 However, at the time of this article there are no online gambling sites licensed or regulated directly by the state.